These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Projected Round (2013): 1-2.

-3/23/13: Lacy's stock had been rising steadily since late in the 2012 season, but it hit a wall since he has been unable to work out with scouts because of an injury.
-There are some concerns if Lacy can pick up the passing game as a blocker and receiver.
-That being said, scouts love his running ability with his power, quickness and elusiveness.
-Many believe that Lacy is the top back in the 2013 NFL Draft.
+4/24/13: Lacy had a late workout for NFL scouts after dealing with injuries leading up to the draft.
+He didn't impress in the workout and was unable to finish it.
+There are some concerns if Lacy can pick up the passing game as a blocker and receiver in the pros.
+That being said, scouts love Lacy's running ability with his power, quickness and elusiveness.
+Many believe that he is the top back in the 2013 NFL Draft.

 Lacy totaled 1,322 yards (6.4 average) and 17 touchdowns this season on only 204 carries.
 He was a power runner for Alabama and lost touches to standout freshman T.J.
 Yeldon.
 Lacy caught 22 passes for 189 yards and two touchdowns, too.
 He had massive performances against Georgia (20-181) in the SEC Championship and Notre Dame (20-140) in the National Championship.